Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Expand business into other regions projected to see growth in production volume.

 The Division Company Management Committee (DMC) conducts annual reviews of business risks and opportunities, including those related to climate change.
-Each DMC determines the order of priority for each policy and business, including business transition plans, and then drafts annual plans.
+Each DMC examines business transition plans, and then drafts annual financial plans.
 The annual financial plans for each company are presented for approval to the HMC, the executive body, and the Board of Directors, the supervisory body, before final approval by the Board of Directors.
 This final approval is subject to a comprehensive analysis and deliberations from an ESG perspective, including matters related to climate change.
+In order to facilitate a financial strategy based on our transition plan, we have developed a financing plan that limits the use of funds to projects that contribute to the SDGs.

 To confirm the impact of climate change on overall Group business, we will continue to conduct analyses of both transition and physical risks.
 We will further identify and organize fields susceptible to significant impact and evaluate response policies based on an order of priority given to areas requiring a response.